 The temperature and pressure are both very consistent, which is excellent for coffee extraction.
 The 3.5 BAR pressure isn’t enough for true espresso but can make something almost like café style espresso – which is better than many of the machines at this price.

 In order to get good coffee extraction, you must careful not to use too finely ground coffee.
 Otherwise, it won’t be able to force the water through at all.
-While this is true for all espresso machines, the lack of pressure make it more likely using the Sowtech.
+While this is true for all espresso machines, the lack of pressure makes it more likely when using the Sowtech.

 So the espresso it produces is fine, nothing wrong with it at all, but we wouldn’t go so far as to say it’s “good” espresso and it’s a long way from “great” espresso.